-- Includes the impact of the different share amounts as a result of calculating per share data based on the weighted (1) average basic shares outstanding during the period and certain per share data based on the shares outstanding as of a period end or transaction date. - The total return equals the change in the ending market value over the beginning of period price per share plus dividends paid per share during the period, divided by the beginning price.
-During the year ended December 31, 2013, the Advisor waived \$0.1 million of management fees.
-Had this expense
+Includes the impact of the different share amounts as a result of calculating per share data based on the weighted

+- (2) average basic shares outstanding during the period and certain per share data based on the shares outstanding as of a period end or transaction date. - (3) The total return equals the change in the ending market value over the beginning of period price per share plus distributions paid per share during the period, divided by the beginning price.